aws/eks-anywhere/docs/content/en/docs/tasks/workload/loadbalance/kubevip/arp.md

 <!-- overview -->

-In ARP mode, kube-vip will perform leader election and assign the Virtul IP to the leader.
+In ARP mode, kube-vip will perform leader election and assign the Virtual IP to the leader.
 This node will inherit the VIP and become the load-balancing leader within the cluster.

 <!-- body -->